 News of a positive result (meaning you have the changed gene) would be devastating.
 You prefer to live without knowing whether you will someday get Huntington's disease.

-The test is expensive, and you do not have health insurance or you know your insurance would not pay for
+The test is expensive, and you do not have health insurance or you know your insurance would not pay for it.

 You are concerned about the possibility of facing discrimination at work or with future health insurance if your insurance pays for the test.
 Many people worry that genetic information released to insurance companies may affect future employment options or the cost or availability of insurance.
 But a law in the United States, called the Genetic Information Nondiscrimination Act of 2008 (GINA), protects people who have DNA differences that may affect their health.
 GINA prevents employers and health insurance companies from using DNA information about people to affect decisions.
 This law does not cover life insurance, disability insurance, or long-term care insurance.

 You think there is no point in knowing now because there would be nothing you could do with lifestyle or treatment to prevent the disease.